 Removal from the Pepper Money and other lender panels: Why they do it and how to get reinstated

-• Your practice fails to meet the criteria to remain on the Pepper Money conveyancing panel
+• Your firm fails to meet the criteria to remain on the Pepper Money conveyancing panel

 • Persistent delays in post completion requirements set by Pepper Money